Empowered by Faith Driven by Purpose

 3. Magnesium for Better Sleep

-Magnesium is a mineral that promotes muscle relaxation and supports the nervous system.
-Research has shown that magnesium supplementation can improve sleep quality, especially for those with a deficiency (Rosanoff et al., 2012).
-Magnesium can be found in foods such as leafy greens, nuts, and seeds, or in supplement form.
+Magnesium promotes muscle relaxation and supports the nervous system.
+Research has shown that magnesium supplementation can improve sleep quality, especially for those with a deficiency. ³

 4. Ashwagandha for Stress Reduction

-Ashwagandha, a powerful adaptogen herb, has been shown to reduce cortisol, the stress hormone, and help improve sleep.
-Studies have demonstrated that ashwagandha supplementation can decrease anxiety, promoting a calmer mind and better sleep (Chandrasekhar et al., 2012).
-Reducing stress before bedtime is crucial for achieving restful sleep.
+Ashwagandha, a powerful adaptogen, can reduce cortisol and help improve sleep.
+Studies have demonstrated that supplementation can decrease anxiety, promoting a calmer mind and better sleep.

 5. Showering Before Bed

-A warm shower or bath can do wonders for your sleep routine.
-The relaxing effect of warm water helps to lower your core body temperature, signaling to your body that it’s time to unwind.
-A study published in Sleep Medicine Reviews found that a warm bath before bed helps promote better sleep by aiding the natural sleep cycle (Hirshkowitz et al., 2015).
+A warm shower or bath helps your core body temperature drop afterward, signaling to your body that it’s time to rest.
+Research supports that warm bathing before bed improves the natural sleep cycle. ¹

 6. Prayers and Scripture for Peaceful Sleep